Odawara District

 "Ever been stopped for it?"

-"Twice.
-In Senzoku.
-My first senior was one of those over-aggressive types.
-I think he made the cops suspicious.
-Ah!"
+“Twice.
+Both time in Senzoku.
+My first senior was one of those aggressive eki dendo types.
+He made the cops suspicious.
+Ah!”

-A attractive girl, wearing a mini-skirt and a green apron, bowed as the missionaries stepped off the escalator.
-Matlock saluted and said, "Good morning to you too."
+An attractive girl wearing a miniskirt version of the store uniform bowed as the missionaries stepped off the escalator.
+Matlock saluted in turn.
 The girl giggled and covered her mouth with her hand.

 "Slaying triffs again?
 You're as bad as Gordon."